 How long did it take to answer your call?

->

-> If your call isn't answered right away, or you are put on hold for a long time, that's an immediate indication the attorney is either overwhelmed with too many cases, or his staff is inadequate.
+If your call isn’t answered right away, or you are put on hold for a long time, that’s an immediate indication the firm is overwhelmed with too many cases, or their staff is inadequate.

->

-> Was the receptionist polite or indifferent?
+Was the receptionist polite or indifferent?

 If the person answering your initial call is impolite or insincere, you won’t get a positive first impression.
 You want to feel welcome as a client, especially later when you call for updates on your case.
 You don’t want to be dismissed or made to feel like you’re a bother.